AnggaR96s/Reforestation/README.md

-## How do you steal a coat?
-You jacket.
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.